 We then hopped on the Hogwarts Express, which connects Diagon Alley to Hogsmeade.
 The snow-capped roofs of the town make it look straight out of a fairy tale and the plethora of shops selling items from the books, like Honeyduke’s candy store, makes it feel like you’re really stepping into Harry Potter’s world.
 Although the rides in Hogsmeade, like the tame coaster “Flight of the Hippogriff”, felt definitely geared towards a younger demographic, they were still an enjoyable experience, especially for someone like me who deeply loves the books.
 All in all, the Wizarding World of Harry Potter is a purely magical experience for any fan, regardless of age!

-By By Jessica Schmit at Uprootred Traveler
+Recommended by Jessica Schmit at Uprootred Traveler

 Hollywood Studios boasts fully immersive lands that every Disney fan will love!

 While Walt Disney World is one of the biggest attractions in Florida comprising of four parks, Hollywood Studios is by far my favorite theme park!
 The classic rides like Tower of Terror and Aerosmith’s Rock ‘n’ Roller Coaster are already reason enough to visit the park, but new additions and remodels make Hollywood Studios stand out amongst the crowd!

 First, Toy Story Land has some of the most fun rides.
 The whole land makes you feel like you’re a toy, since everything is jumbo sized.
 Get a glimpse of Woody and Buzz while you’re surrounded by giant TinkerToys, dominoes, building blocks, and army men.
 Ride Toy Story Mania, a fun 4D shootin’ game hosted by Mr. Potato Head, or Slinky Dog Dash, a roller coaster through Andy’s backyard.